osumd/vite-gl-update/README.md

 Then also denote the adjacency of the sections, so that edges in their respective section can be connected to form the faces.

+# Creation and deletion system.
+an event must also consititute creation events rather than manipulations, and if no inital state or to state is given, then it is spawned where ever the cursor is in this case its 0,0,0

 # Need a fix for instance machine resizing.
+fixed.

 # REFACTORS